 The American Horticultural Therapy Association is the only organization that recognizes and registers horticultural therapists through a voluntary professional registration program.
-The designation Horticultural Therapist-Registered (HTR) signifies that professional competencies have been achieved based on standardized academic requirements and professional training.
+The designation Horticultural Therapist-Registered (HTR) ensures that professional competencies have been achieved based on standardized academic requirements and professional training.

-Once an applicant has been approved for professional registration status, AHTA membership must be renewed annually at the Professional level to maintain HTR status.
+Once an applicant has been approved for professional registration, AHTA membership must be renewed annually at the Professional level to maintain HTR status.